 a thirsty animal is drawn by the scent of water.

-Exchanging saliva for blood
+I exchange saliva for the blood

-I drink from unsuspecting victims.
+I drink from unsuspecting victims

-An irritated bump rises where I bite.
+and an irritated bump rises where I bite.

 I spread more disease while I dine